rxue/learning-dirary/books/programming/jvm/java/ee/7/restful-java-with-jax-rs-2.0/README.md

 * with `Accept` a client can list its preferred response format
 * `MIME` type can `version`

-## Communicate Statelessly
+## Communicate Statelessly (20241006)

  * no client session data stored on the server.
 If there is need to be session-specific data, it should be held and maintained by the client and transferred to the server with eash request as needed

+**OWN COMMENT**
+So it doesn't mean the server is fully stateless.
+The server can have state and should have usually, but the state is about whole data resources regardless of any individual request.
+For instance, frequently requested data can be cached so that retrieval of it is fast.
+But the cache is to the whole data resource.
+The purpose of such architecture is the *horizontal salability*

 # Chapter 2: Designing RESTful Services
 ## Model the URIs